dcunited001/dcunited001.github.io/_posts/2016-06-08-im-not-religious-im-spiritual-3-my-own-beliefs.md

 The relative and absolute can be applied to morality, but can also be generalized to almost anything.
-Moreover, there is a continuum between the two.
+Moreover, there is a continuum between the two and neither can be completely reached.
+It's best to attune your actions to both, when possible.
+It should always be possible, but that doesn't mean it's easy.

 Cohering to the relevant means you consider your relationship to your local surroundings first, whether or not that means local in the physical sense.
 Cohering to the absolute means adhering to a set of ideas that don't change under circumstance.
+For morality, this means Kant's moral universalism.

 <a name="familiarity-with-the-empty-mind"/>